jmelot/SoftwareImpactHackathon2023_InstitutionalOSS/README.md

 This project surfaces a list of _possible links_ from software repositories to ROR IDs.

+## Criteria for Linking

+The criteria for linking software to a research organzation are:
+    The software has a creator/contributor who is affiliated with an organization.
+    The software is hosted by an account associated with the organization

 ## Dataset

 Our software to ROR links are consolidated using `resources/consolidate_links.py` and available in `software_to_ror.csv` and `software_to_ror.json`.